 Human Papillomavirus is a family of viruses that can cause many cancers and genital warts.
 The most common types of cancer that HPV can cause are cervical and oral cancers.The HPV vaccine can prevent many of the most common types of the virus that cause cancer and genital warts.

-You may be eligible for a free HPV vaccine if you are under the age of 27 and have never previously received any HPV vaccination before.
+You may be eligible for a free HPV vaccine if you are a male under the age of 27, and a member of the GLBTQ community.

 All Grade 7 students are now offered the vaccine for free in Niagara schools.Visit your nearest sexual health centre for more information and to see if you're eligible.